hisham-alangadan/hisham-gl/README.md

 # hisham-gl

 Made my own graphics library coz I can't get graphics.h to work properly on my system.
 Tested on Arch Linux (6.7.3), but should work on any Linux machine.
+Have only implemented a few rudimentary fucntions just enough to finish my assignment.

 ## Dependancies